Last updated on March 18, 2025

 Four-Color Combinations

 All of the 4-color combos come from the Nephilim creature type introduced in Guildpact.
-Only five were created, mainly to help those who wanted to play with more than the 2-color guilds.
 Lore-wise, they were Old Gods (monsters with very limited intelligence) who were the symbols of Ravnica well before the time of the Guildpact.
-They were the main antagonists (if you can call something whose main drive is to mindlessly feed an antagonistic quality) of the storyline of the set.
+They were the main antagonists (if you can call something whose main drive is to mindlessly feed, an antagonistic quality) of the storyline of the set.

-While the Nephilim themselves didn’t get much play, they at the very least allowed us names for these combinations.
-Sadly, there really isn’t much to say about these color combos in general.
-Their main purpose is to allow you the freedom to build in any of the colors, while still having some level of restriction since one of the colors is left out.
-Here are the combos along with the Nephilim they get their name from:
+While the Nephilim themselves didn’t get much play, they gave us names for these combinations.
+Sadly, their main purpose is to allow you the freedom to build in any of the colors, with some level of restriction since one of the colors is left out.
+Here are the combos along with their Nephilim name:

 ColorsMana SymbolsCombo NameNephilim